 - Create a special place on your website for content.
 Consider sharing content in a dedicated “knowledge center” section.

 - Tweet or post short tips and tricks on social media.
 Microblogging platforms like Twitter and Instagram are ideal for short nuggets of information with images or videos.

 - Post articles on LinkedIn.
 Some companies repost their blogs as LinkedIn articles to reach new audiences including their network’s second or third-degree contacts.

 You don’t have to abandon traditional media like newsletters or other print publications (yet).
 But you do need to start adding new digital and social media.
 Another “new” channel, the podcast is evolving as a viable alternative to long-form publications.
 The popularity of podcasts continues to grow slowly and steadily—about 4% per year in terms of awareness and listenership according to a 2018 study by Edison Research.

 Recently, another marketer and I were discussing how technology use is growing exponentially.
 Often, the learning curve keeps companies from getting started with technology like CRM, marketing automation, and digital and social media.
 But the longer you wait to get started, the further behind you’ll be.

 To stay current, you have to be (or get) comfortable with a little uncertainty, and with making a few mistakes.
 As Mario Andretti used to say, “If everything seems to be in control, you’re not going fast enough.”
 And as told my daughters when they were learning to skate, “If you don’t fall down, you’re not trying hard enough.”

 If you want to keep up, you first have to start.
 Then keep challenging yourself to try new formats like podcasting, technologies like marketing automation, and platforms like Instagram.
-Read articles like this one, attend conferences like AdVenture, join organizations like the American Marketing Association, and keep learning!Tagged with content marketing, marketing, marketing momentum
+Read articles like this one, attend conferences like AdVenture, join organizations like the American Marketing Association, and keep learning!Tagged with marketing, marketing momentum